 Camping in the Scottish National Parks

-National Park campsites and camping permit areas in Loch Lomond & The Trossachs are open, but you MUST book in advance.
+National Park campsites and camping permit areas in Loch Lomond & The Trossachs are not open now.
+When they do reopen, you MUST book in advance.

 Campers can stay at low-impact campsites (managed by the National Park Authority) on Loch Chon and Loch Achray, or book a permit to camp in areas within the Camping Management Zones.

 Online booking will help manage demand for camping in popular lochshore areas around Loch Lomond & The Trossachs. www.lochlomond-trossachs.org is now live for bookings up two weeks in advance.

 Capacity at the National Park campsites will be reduced to manage physical distancing and reduce pressure on facilities like toilets,